Skip to main content

 Life expectancy (LE)/ Healthy life expectancy (HLE) at birth:

-Healthy life expectancy is an estimate of the average number of years that newborn babies could expect to live in good health, assuming that current mortality rates and levels of good health for the area in which they were born applied throughout their lives.
-HLE is calculated using the Sullivan method which is the preferred method of the ONS for calculating healthy life expectancy at birth.
+Healthy life expectancy (HLE) is an estimate of the average number of years that newborn babies could expect to live in good health, assuming that current mortality rates and levels of good health for the area in which they were born applied throughout their lives.
+Healthy Life Expectancy is calculated using the Sullivan method which is the preferred method of the ONS for calculating healthy life expectancy at birth.
 Its calculation involves combining health status data from the Annual Population Survey (APS) and Census with the mortality and population data used for LE.
 ‘Healthy’ was judged to be a response of very good or good to the APS question asking those aged between 16 and 85 “How is your health in general; would you say it was … Very Good, Good, Fair, Bad, Very Bad”.

 Adjustments are applied to prepare the APS data for the Sullivan method which use the Census health data, these include: